greatxue/coding_language/cpp_tut/6_cpp_class.md

 + The prototype for a constructor has **no return type** and always has **the same name** as the class.

-+ It may or may not take arguments, with the one taking none a **default** constructor.
++ It may or may not take arguments, with the one taking none as a **default** constructor.
 + A single class can have multiple constructors, as a form of *overloading*.

 **Initializer List**